pgsql-io/powa-all/README.md

 # POWA-ALL

-A hard fork of the projects the POWA-TEAM leverages to make POWA.
+A hard fork of the projects the POWA-TEAM & others leverage to make Postgres Workload Analyzer.

-This makes it initially easier to study & package all of this great work as one project for inclusion in PGQL.IO
+This makes it initially easier to study & package all of the great POWA work as one project for inclusion in PGSQL.IO.